Mental Health

 CAPACITY BUILDING

 Given the dearth of information as well as prejudices that exist with respect to accused persons and prisoners with mental disorders, we conduct training and workshops for various stakeholders in the criminal justice system, including prison officials, lawyers, judges as well as mental health professionals.
 In collaboration with the Delhi Judicial Academy we conducted a two- day training programme on forensic psychiatry and criminal law for Delhi trial court judges and lawyers and mental health professionals from across the country.
+Project 39A in collaboration with Eleos Justice at Monash University has also developed a course on forensic mental health and criminal justice.
+You can learn more and enrol here.

 RESOURCES